The Hun is at the gate!

 „After the death of Attila, their enemies attacked the Huns.
 The army of the Huns was led by Attila’s son, Prince Csaba.
 The fight lasted for two weeks.
 Eventually, Csaba’s Huns were defeated and scattered.
 Only a few remained.
 After the battle, Csaba fled east (to Scythia) with fifteen thousand Hun knights.
 There were only three thousand Huns left in Attila’s land, who were so afraid of the revenge of their enemies that from now on they did not dare to pronounce the name „Hun”, but called themselves Székelys.

-Time passed, the grandchildren of Csaba’s warriors grew already up when the neighboring peoples attacked the Székelys with a large army.
+Time passed, and the grandchildren of Csaba’s warriors grew already up when the neighboring peoples attacked the Székelys with a large army.
 The fight lasted until late at night, and the Székelys were almost lost when a miracle happened.

 A group of cavalry appeared on the bright Milky Way in the sky.
 At the head of the team was Prince Csaba, who led the spirits of the old Hun knights into a new battle.
 The magnificent army swept away the enemy and then returned to the sky through the Milky Way.”